-Researching the property market is really easy these days with the advent of property portals such as Rightmove, Zoopla and PrimeLocation.
+Researching the property market is really easy these days with the advent of property portals such as Rightmove and Zoopla.
 These portals give access to most properties that are on the market, as well as some useful tools.
-Read my article The smart way to house hunt online to find out the best tools available.
 It is vital, therefore, that you research the property market in the area you are looking to get a good idea of what is available and what you can get for your money.
-Armed with this information you can compare the price of houses you are interested in with the rest of the market and start to think of what price you would be prepared to pay for your dream home.
+Armed with this information, you can compare the price of houses you are interested in with the rest of the market and start to think of what price you would be prepared to pay for your dream home.

 3. Make sure you do plenty of viewings

 You cannot get a true feel for the property market unless you do plenty of viewings.
 It's the difference between watching a football match on TV and seeing one live.
 Getting inside properties will give you a true understanding of what is available and what you can realistically expect for your money.
 I would also suggest that you make a note of all the properties you view and a brief list of the pluses and minuses for future reference.